 The National Debt Hotline offers a free, confidential financial counselling service for people in Australia suffering financial difficulty.
 It’s a not-for-profit, community-based service that provides people the tools, plans and resources that will help them overcome their specific financial issues and get back on track.
 For some cases, they may negotiate with creditors on their clients’ behalf, which can be a very powerful tool and save you a lot of stress.

 AskIzzy is a website that connects people in need with everything from food, to housing, to emergency financial assistance and family violence support.
 There are over 370,000 services listed across the country, and it’s and anonymous to use.
 If you’re on the Telstra or Vodafone mobile network, you don’t even need phone credit or access to WiFi to use the search function.

 Have a look at your local neighbourhood centre, too.
 Many of them run weekly food and clothing drives to help with the cost of living and ease the burden on families to put food on the table and warm clothes on the back.

 What if you aren’t eligible for assistance programs?

 Even though there’s help out there, government and nonprofit programs often have stringent eligibility criteria and long application processes — it can take months to receive support.
 Trying to get financial assistance immediately can be very frustrating.
 That’s one reason crowdfunding can be such an essential part of your recovery — it can help secure emergency funds fast.

 Need help fast?
 Crowdfunding to the rescue

-It might surprise you to learn that not all crowdfunding platforms offer instant access to the funds you raise (you can familiarize yourself with the different platforms using this list of top crowdfunding sites).
+It might surprise you to learn that not all crowdfunding platforms offer instant access to the funds you raise.
 At GoFundMe, not only do we provide immediate access to your funds, we also have a 0% platform fee for organizers.
-That’s why our platform focuses turning compassion into action.
+That’s why our platform focuses on turning compassion into action.